-KBTC-TV is a PBS-affiliate television station in Tacoma, Washington.
-KBTC currently is housed at the former home of long-time Tacoma broadcaster, KSTW.
+KBTC Public Television is a PBS member station based in Tacoma serving viewers throughout western Washington.
+KBTC is housed at the former home of long-time Tacoma broadcaster, KSTW.
 The property was purchased from KSTW when that station moved to Renton in 2001.
 It broadcasts on digital channel 27, (28.1, 28.2, MhZ Worldview, and 28.3, TVW) Click here to see a full list of KBTC's viewing availability.

 KBTC also broadcasts as KCKA in Centralia, which signed on the air October 2, 1982 as analog channel 15.
 It is now broadcast as digital channel 19.
 (15.1, 15.2 and 15.3)